sl-design-system/components/CONTRIBUTING.md

 The main branch of the repository is called `main`.
 All releases are done from this branch automatically using GitHub Actions and `changesets`.
 If you want to work on something, please create a new branch from `main`.

+When creating a branch, please prefix the branch with the type of thing you intend to work on:
+- `docs/improve-button`
+- `feature/my-cool-component`
+- `fix/dialog-close-button`

 When you finish the branch and want to get your changes merged into `main`, please create a Pull Request.
 After your PR has been reviewed & approved, your commits will be squashed and merged in `main` as a single commit.

+When you create a PR, please make sure the PR is associated with the issue.
+You can do this by either typing "Fixes #123" in the body of the PR, or by manually associating an issue with a PR.

 Please run `yarn changeset` locally to create an entry for `CHANGELOG.md`.